jeffbarish/wax-manual/source/edit.rst

 Right panel (ripping and importing)
 -----------------------------------

 When you first enter Edit mode, you are in "Rip CD" mode by default (obtain sound data from a CD).
-The other mode is "Import" (import sound data from files).
+The other mode is "Add" (import sound data from files).
 Use the tabs on the panel below the global controls to select the desired mode.

 Creating a new work involves four steps:

 - **Select the genre**.
 Select the genre for the new work.
 In general, genres have different sets of primary and secondary metadata fields.
 If you change the genre after entering some metadata, Wax will preserve metadata by moving it as necessary between primary and secondary or by creating nonce metadata.
 However, choosing the correct genre before initiating an operation permits Wax to extract metadata more effectively (see :ref:`below<genre-first>`).

 - **Rip the CD or import files**.
 Click the appropriate tab on the right panel depending on whether you want to rip a CD or import files.
 On the Rip CD page, you will click the Create button to initiate a rip.
 It becomes sensitive when you insert a CD in the optical drive.
-On the Import page, you will click the Import button to initiate an importation.
+On the Import page, you will click the Create button to initiate an importation.
 It becomes sensitive when you select at least one sound file in the file chooser.

-  On pressing either the Create or Import button, Wax will erase any metadata that might be present on the left panel and it will sensitize the forms.
+  On pressing the Create button, Wax will erase any metadata that might be present on the left panel and it will sensitize the forms.
 It will attempt to fill those forms with metadata that it finds.
 The forms are insensitive until you initiate an operation because any values that you might otherwise have entered would be destroyed on initiation of the operation.

   When you are ripping, Wax replaces the control panel with a panel containing a progress bar for monitoring progress through each track and an :ref:`Abort button<abort-button>` to abort ripping.
 It fills the form in the right panel with the raw metadata that it finds at MusicBrainz.
-Import happens almost instantaneously, so there is no need for a progress bar.
+Add happens almost instantaneously, so there is no need for a progress bar.
 Wax fills the raw metadata area with metadata that it finds in tags in the sound files.

   When you start creating a new recording, Edit mode is dedicated to that recording.
 You can still return to Select mode, select a work, and view its metadata in Play mode.
 You can even play a work already in your collection.
 However, when you return to Edit mode, you will not enter revise mode on any selection, as described :ref:`above<edit-revising>`.
 Instead, you will find yourself back in create mode with any metadata that you might have entered for the work that you are currently creating.